Quas94/simple-climate-model/README.md

 - temperatures for some scenarios are bugged, sometimes entire app's data gets messed up and bugged

 - copying data across to custom scenarios (deep copy!)
+- create blank canvases for custom scenarios with no base
 - modifying custom scenarios

 Minor TODO list: